Skip to Main Content

 Activity Note

-Morning transfer by taxi or public transportation.
-Walking approximately 2 miles; more depending on personal preference in the afternoon; gentle pace.
+Morning transfer by taxi or subway/train.
+Walking about 2 miles in the morning; gentle pace.
 Some stairs, elevators and escalators may not always be available.
+Extent and duration of walking and other activities during free time according to personal choice.

 Breakfast: